 The lift and related equipment must be thoroughly inspected prior to each use.
 Only those who have read and understood this entire manual and related equipment manuals are qualified to do this inspection.
 This checklist is to be used as a guideline in conjunction with the maintenance and inspection procedures outlined in this manual.
 It is recommended that the inspection be maintained as a permanent record.

 Ensure the lift installation will clear all power lines and obstructions.
 Ensure all structural members of the lift are free of defects and damage that may affect the integrity.
-Ensure an subclurar members of the int are nee of defects and damage that may affect the integrity.
 Ensure that any power receptacle has been inspected and installed by a certified electrician in accordance with local electrical codes.
 Ensure that any user or manufacturer installed locking devices have been removed before operating the lift.
 Operate the lift first without, and then with, your boat on the platform to test the operation of both the lift and the winch.
 Ensure the boat is properly positioned on the lift before doing any raising or lowering.
 Ensure the lift is not being used beyond its rated capacity.
-Ensure and datin also is in also in the best before laurabing Ensure any drain plug is in place in the boat before launching.
-Conduct the wire cable inspection procedure at least monthly.
-Ensure the leg height has been properly adjusted according to the water depth.
-Ensure the frame and platform fastenings are tight.
-Ensure the frame is level and square.
-Ensure the bunks are adjusted properly to fit the hull of your boat.
-Ensure the winch is securely fastened to vertical leg mounting bracket.
+Ensure any drain plug is in place in the boat before launching.
+Conduct the wire cable inspection procedure at least monthly. $\overline{\sqcap}$ Ensure the leg height has been properly adjusted according to the water depth. $\overline{\sqcap}$ Ensure the frame and platform fastenings are tight. $\overline{\square}$ Ensure the frame is level and square. $\overline{\sqcap}$ Ensure the bunks are adjusted properly to fit the hull of your boat. $\overline{\sqcap}$ Ensure the winch is securely fastened to vertical leg mounting bracket.
 Ensure the crank handle has been attached to the winch hub plate.
-Ensure the spinner handle is attached to the crank handle using the preassembled hardware.
+Ensure the spinner handle is attached to the hand wheel using the preassembled hardware.
 Ensure the winch cable clamp is securing wire cable end to the drum is tight and in good condition.
-When facing the front of the crank handle, the wire cable must wind and unwind from the left side of the winch.
-This reeving raises the platform when turning the crank handle clockwise and lowers the platform when turning the crank handle counterclockwise.
-The brake pawl must click, meaning the brake is operative. counterclock while.
-The black pawl must check, meaning the black is operative.
+When facing the front of the hand wheel, the wire cable must wind and unwind from the left side of the winch.
+This reeving raises the platform when turning the hand wheel clockwise and lowers the platform when turning the hand wheel counterclockwise.
+The brake pawl must click, meaning the brake is operative.